Marijuana Edibles: Dosage, Effects, Gummies, & Everything You Need to Know

 How many mg of edibles should I eat?

-If you’re wondering how many mg of edibles should I eat, the answer will ultimately depend on your experience level.
+If you’re wondering how many mg of edibles should I eat or how much THC it takes to get high, that answer will ultimately depend on your experience level.
 The edible dosage for a daily smoker with high tolerance will be a lot different than the edible dosage for a beginner.

 How to dose edibles is a fine art that you will want to be mindful of.
-When they get too potent, it ceases to be an enjoyable experience, and becomes physically uncomfortable.
+When they get too potent, it ceases to be an enjoyable experience and becomes physically uncomfortable.
+Below we’ve outlined some additional questions asked about edible dosage.

 When should I eat edibles?